First shots fired in the Revolution. “The shot heard ’round

 Clouds Creek, SC

-Bloody Bill Cunningham slaughters Patriot force of 30.
+Bloody Bill Cunningham slaughters a Patriot force of 30.

 18 Nov.
 1781